prabhakarlab/MO2GP/tutorials/MPEG7_Dataset.md

 # 3. MPEG-7 Dataset
-Next, we used the widely recognized MPEG-7 Dataset.
-This dataset consists of 70 basic shape categories, with 20 images per category, and is a standard benchmark for evaluating the performance of shape similarity methods.<br>
+Next, we utilized the widely recognized MPEG-7 Dataset.The dataset consists of 1,400 images across 70 fundamental shape categories (20 images per category) and is a standard benchmark for evaluating the performance of shape similarity methods.<br>

 Reference:<br>
 https://dabi.temple.edu/external/shape/MPEG7/dataset.html<br>

 The raw images of MPEG dataset underwent an image preprocessing pipeline to extract the largest contour, following the same method used for Swedish Leaf dataset.
-The contour,image, and label files are available in `data` folder.
+The preprocessed contour, image, and label files are available in `data` folder.

-In this tutorial, we will use a few subset of the MPEG-7 dataset to showcase the MO2GP shape embedding analysis, as visualizing all 70 shape categories simultaneously in a UMAP can be challenging to interpret.<br>
+In this tutorial, we focused on a few subset of the MPEG-7 dataset to showcase the MO2GP shape embedding analysis.
+While the pipeline supports the full 70 shape category, visualizing a subset of the dataset ensures that the resulting UMAP clusters remain distinct and easy to analyze for the user.<br>

 ## 3a.
 MPEG7 dataset 15 shapes
 ### Load the contour file
 ```python
 import pickle